The Colgate Vote Project strives to create a population of habitual student voters on campus by streamlining the registration and voting process.

 Election Day Transportation

-On November 3, a number of Colgate Cruiser routes are available to take voters registered for the local polling place (Hamilton Public Library) to the polls throughout the day.
+On November 8, the Bookstore/Apartment Cruiser route will add a stop at the local polling place, the Hamilton Public Library, and will be available to take voters registered to the polls throughout the day.
 It is also within easy walking distance of the campus.

 Your one stop shop for: